 All the bows that we recommend here come with string quality that is good enough, though not the best.

-If you want to replace the brought-in strings with the new ones, there are plenty of high-quality strings available on the market at a good price.
+If you want to replace the brought-in strings with the new ones, there are plenty of high-quality strings available on the market at a reasonable price.

 You may want to refer to our previous explanation about bowstring when you buy the new string.

-For beginners, we would suggest buying a recurve bow at a medium price range.
+For beginners, we would suggest buying a product at a medium price range.

-You wouldn’t want a cheap bow that will break in months, but you also don’t have to buy the most expensive bow made for professional archers.
+You wouldn’t want a cheap bow that will break in months, but you also don’t have to buy the most expensive product made for professional archers.

 Lefty or Righty?

-Common sense rules that left-handed archers should get left-handed bows and right-handed archers should get right-handed bows.
+Common sense rules that left-handed archers should get left-handed bows and right-handed archers should get right-handed ones.